-Those who want to say that there are no human beings in heaven now, say that Enoch was just moved from one place to another, on the earth, so that he did not die at that time.
+Those who want to say that there are no human beings in heaven now, say that Enoch was simply moved from one place to another, on the earth, so that he did not die at that time.
 He died later.
 I think that’s adding to the text.

-Romans 5:14 “death reigned from Adam to Moses.”
+Romans 5:14 “Death reigned from Adam to Moses.”

 Which begs the question.
 What changed with Moses?